Zauriel: Powers and abilities

 Zauriel's most visible special attribute is his wings, which grant him the power of flight at incredible speeds and with a high degree of control.
-As a former angel of Heaven, Zauriel is essentially immortal, immune to the usual mortal frailties of aging and disease.
+As a former angel of Heaven, Zauriel is essentially immortal, being immune to aging and disease.
 He apparently does not need food, water, air or sleep, and has endured for millions of years serving Paradise.

 The most potent of Zauriel's powers is his devastating sonic scream, sometimes called a "sonic flash", which is capable of tremendous amounts of destruction.
 An ability that is specific to angels of the Eagle Host, Zauriel's scream is acutely attuned to the vibrational frequency that angels adopt when temporarily descending to the Earthly plane, enabling Zauriel to vaporize an angel in milliseconds.

-A less-defined property of Zauriel's angel-hood is what he refers to as his angelic over-mind, Zauriel's mental connection to Heaven.
+A less-defined property of Zauriel's angelic abilities is his mental connection to Heaven, referred to as an "over-mind".
 This connection grants Zauriel various abilities, including the ability to communicate with any type of animal and a divine connection to the flow of magic on Earth.
 He can also sense good and evil around him and in people.

 Zauriel has a number of other powers, including enhanced strength, durability and agility when compared to a normal human.
 He can perform what he calls the "Red Sea trick", enabling him to part a body of water in much the way Moses did.
 On more than one occasion he has been submersed in water for long periods without drowning.